navinmaharjan/navinmaharjan/README.md

 # 💫 About Me:
-Hi, I'm Nabin Maharjan, a professional and passionate web developer who specializes in the MERN stack.
+Hi, I'm Navin Maharjan, a professional and passionate web developer who specializes in the MERN stack.
 I adore creating seamless and dynamic online applications that deliver an excellent user experience.
 I'm constantly ready to learn new technologies and enhance my coding skills.

 # 💻 Tech Stack: